fictionic/SiteswapSuite/README.md

 When an input siteswap is given, the following information is always printed:
 - a notation-independent string representation of the siteswap or state
 - the parsed data structure translated back into proper notation
-- the dimensions of the siteswap object: hands x period for siteswaps; hands x finite length for states
+- the dimensions of the siteswap object: hands x period for siteswaps; hands x length for states

 Beyond this, options must be given to indicate what information about the input is computed and displayed:

 `--capacity`, `-c`
-`Number of balls in ('capacity of') pattern.
-If there is no definite number of balls, gives the minimum (so really 'capacity' is a poor choice of terminology).
+Number of balls in ('capacity of') the siteswap or state.
+If there is no definite number of balls (i.e. when a siteswap can be un-infinitized), gives the minimum (so really 'capacity' is a poor choice of terminology).

 `--state`, `-s`
 State associated with given siteswap.